MicrosoftTranslator/Local-Feature-Android/Readme.md

 4. Check that the service is connected with `isConnected()`

-5. Use `getLanguageList` to get a list of languages to translate to and from.
+5. Use `getLanguageList` to get a list of languages to translate from and to.
 The `code` field corresponds to the language codes you will need for `translate`.
 These are language codes like `en` for English, and `es` for Spanish.
 If the user has the offline language pack downloaded for a certain language, the `isOnDevice` flag will be `true`.
 You can use the `nativeName` to get the language in its native text, or `name` to get the name in the devices current locale. ( A cached list of languages will be used if the user is offline. )

-6. Perform a translation with the `translate` method. providing your API key, a category (leave blank for now), the language codes for the to and from languages, and a list of Strings to translate.
+6. Perform a translation with the `translate` method. providing your API key, a category (leave blank for now), the language codes for the from and to languages, and a list of Strings to translate.

 The `getLanguageList` and `translate` methods are synchronous and may take some time to perform, so they should be done on a background thread.